 LSPA 1021.
 Introduction to Fencing.
 1 Credit.

-Foil or epee fencinng skills for recreation and competition; footwork, right of way, blade work, bouting, refereeing, and competition formats.
-For students who are new to fencing or looking to reenter the sport.
-Materials and equipment fee.
+Foil or epee fencing skills for recreation and competition.
+Footwork, right of way, blade work, bouting, refereeing, and competition formats.
+For beginners and those looking to reenter the sport.

 LSPA 1022.
 Basketball.
 1 Credit.

 Basic principles and skills of basketball through drills and practice play.
 Fundamentals, philosophies of team play, etiquette, and offensive and defensive strategies.

 Training in the Southern Shaolin Kung Fu system to improve health and fitness.
 Participants build endurance, balance, and strength and learn practical self-defense techniques.

 Skills, strategies, techniques, and rules of the game of volleyball.
 The values of teamwork and sportsmanship are reinforced through competition.

 History, terms, skills, and practice of the martial art karate.

 LSPA 1027.
 Tennis.
 1 Credit.